 In terms of the National Heritage Resources Act (No 25 of 1999), a permit is required to be obtained for the disturbance, removal or destruction of any national and provincial heritage sites, archaeological and palaeontological sites, burial grounds and graves and public monuments and memorials.
-Refer to EIR and Heritage assessment for further details.
+This is particularly applicable to the grave that were found on the proposed site.